All Products

 English Name

-• Must not exceed 64 characters.
+• It cannot exceed 64 characters.

 Chinese Name

-• Must not exceed 128 characters.
+• It cannot exceed 128 characters.

 Measurement Unit

-• Ranking: ranking.
+• Ranking: Ranking (Position).

-• Weight Unit: ton, kilogram.
+• Weight Unit: Ton, Kilogram.

 Data Type